Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 warm_temps["MIN"].hasnans
 ```

-As a result, you get either True or False, depending on whether the Series contained any NaN values.
+As a result, you get either True or False, depending on whether the Series contained any NaN values, or not.

 Let's now see how we can remove the NoData values (i.e. clean the data) using the `.dropna()` function.
 Inside the function you can pass a list of column(s) from which the `NaN` values should found using the `subset` parameter.